 Bake 10-12 minutes or up to 10 minutes for a softer cookie.
-Cool for one minute on cookie sheet before you remove the cookies to a wire rack.
+Cool for one minute on the cookie sheet before you remove the cookies to a wire rack.
 Pretty easy, right?

 To keep the cookies from spreading, try to refrigerate the dough for an hour or so.
 When they bake, the cookies will be thicker and softer inside.

 Variations of ingredients:

 Unsalted butter versus salty butter: If you use salted butter because you do not have any other type of butter in the pantry, do not add that pinch of salt I told you about earlier.

 Dark brown sugar versus light brown sugar– both types contain molasses, but dark brown sugar has more.
 Dark brown sugar brings a stronger flavor and a darker color to the cookie, while light brown sugar is milder.
-They are interchangeable, but keep in mind that the taste and the color of the cookies are going to be slightly different.
+They are interchangeable but keep in mind that the taste and the color of the cookies will be slightly different.

-Butter versus shortening– I personally never used shortening in my baking, but I did use lard, as I am coming from Eastern Europe where people are not afraid of it.
-However, if you choose shortening over butter, your cookies are not going to spread a lot and they will lack the flavor that butter brings to the recipe.
+Butter versus shortening– I personally never used shortening in my baking, but I did use lard, as I am coming from Eastern Europe, where people are not afraid of it.
+However, if you choose shortening over butter, your cookies will not spread a lot, and they will lack the flavor that butter brings to the recipe.